dvbuntu/barm/vanboxel_BARM_comm_2023_01_27.md

 * Write practical tutorial with small example for users.
 * (stretch) Develop R library as well.
 * (stretch) Improve speed by order of magnitude by cleverly implementing ensemble of NNs.
+* (stretch) Implement classification form of BARN (e.g. Probit model)
-* Inclusion of additional data sets (larger scale or demonstrating some capability/problem with BARM).
+* Inclusion of additional data sets (larger scale or demonstrating some capability/problem with BARN).
 * Expansion of testing metrics/procedure

 ## Task Schedule